CoolSubash/Eazyform.io/README.md

 ## Setup Instructions

 ### 1. Clone the Repository
-Clone this repository to your local machine using: git clone https://github.com/yourusername/intellicoders.git
+Clone this repository to your local machine using: git clone url

-### 2. Navigate to the Backend Folder
-Change your directory to the Backend folder: cd intellicoders/Backend

 ### 3. Set Up a Virtual Environment
 Set up a virtual environment in the `/Backend` folder: python -m venv venv